All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 Is VBAL a Good Investment?

-In short, you should be investing with a long-term mindset and be willing to see your portfolio fluctuate up and down.
+In short, you should invest with a long-term mindset and be willing to see your portfolio fluctuate up and down.
 Volatility is expected for any portfolio that has a heavy weighting in stocks.

 That said, VBAL is not as aggressive as VEQT or VGRO and may suffer less volatility during market corrections.